This homemade pistachio ice cream is so easy to make, and doesn’t even require an ice cream maker!

 Instructions

-- In the bowl of a stand mixer fitted with the whisk attachment (or in a large mixing bowl with an electric hand mixer), add remaining whipping cream.
-Beat at high speed until stiff peaks form.
+- In a medium large bowl with an electric mixer (or the bowl of a stand mixer fitted with the whisk attachment), add heavy cream.
+Whip on high speed until stiff peaks form.

-- Tranfer to a freezer-safe container and freeze until firm, at least 6 hours or overnight.
+- Tranfer mixture to a freezer-safe container and freeze until firm, at least 6 hours or overnight.

 Notes